Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

 ### Statistical Reporting

-RMSE is calculated per the ASPRS Positional Accuracy Standards, Edition 2, which favours direct RMSE reporting over the legacy 95% confidence multiplier approach (the older multiplier methodology assumes normally distributed, symmetric error in X and Y, which does not always hold for UAV survey data).
-The PDF report states the survey's total control point count, GCP count, and CP count transparently, without applying a pass/fail judgement to checkpoint quantity — sample size context is left for the reader to interpret alongside the RMSE figures themselves.
+RMSE is calculated based on the ASPRS Positional Accuracy Standards, Edition 2, which favours direct RMSE reporting over the legacy 95% confidence multiplier approach (the older multiplier methodology assumes normally distributed, symmetric error in X and Y, which does not always hold for UAV survey data).
+The PDF report states the survey's total control point count, GCP count, and CP count transparently.
+Sample size context is left for the reader to interpret alongside the RMSE figures themselves.

 #### The Mathematics Behind the RMSE Figures